 The Dumb Friends League — Solutions Cat Spay/Neuter Clinic offers services at reduced fees, subsidized by Dumb Friends League donors, to reduce pet homelessness and suffering.
 The spay/neuter clinic located at 191 Yuma St., Denver, 80223, serves owned, community, and feral cats.
 We do not offer services to for-profit breeders.

-Cat spay/neuter surgery is offered free to the community, thanks to our generous donors.
-Vaccines for rabies and distemper are also free at the time of surgery.
-Microchips, and FeLV/FIV testing each cost $25.
+Cat spay/neuter surgery is currently offered free to the community for all cats.
+Beginning January 1, 2021, there will be a $25 charge for spay/neuter services for owned cats.
+We will continue to offer free spay/neuter surgeries to trapped feral/community cats, thanks to our generous donors.
+Vaccines for rabies and distemper are included in the cost of surgery and will also be provided to feral/community cats at no charge.
+Microchips, FeLV/FIV testing and FeLV vaccines each cost an additional $25.
 We accept cash, check or credit cards for payment.
 No income qualification is required.
 Donations are greatly appreciated.

 - Kittens – Must be 2 months old and weigh 2 pounds to receive surgery

 - Seniors – Cats 8 years and older require blood work prior to surgery.
 The blood work can be obtained from your private veterinarian or at Solutions Veterinary Hospital, ddfl.org/solutionsvh

 - Mothers with kittens – If your cat has recently had kittens, please wait until the kittens are weaned (~6 weeks old) to bring the mother in for surgery